 It’s this reverse age discrimination that actually hurts younger trainers – especially those in their early 20s.

+The average person who hires a fitness trainer is someone over the age of 40.
 Someone in their 40s (or above) usually prefers a fitness trainer who has had some life experiences.
-That’s someone at least in their 30s.

 I know this is true because several people have told me this!
 I remember one client telling me “you were more mature” than the other trainers.
 I don’t know whether that meant I was “old” but, it got me a client!